+The EMCCA will promote genuine place making and 'great places to live', working in partnership with local authorities and other partners, to ensure that new housing is effectively served by infrastructure (digital and transport) and key public services such as healthcare and education.
 The EMCCA will establish a relationship with Homes England and the private and social housing sector to identify areas to build more affordable homes and also build new aspirational communities, for example, riverside housing.
 These developments will respect Future Homes Standards, subject to the Government timetable, which will contribute to reducing carbon emissions.
 The new CCA's funding streams for housing development will be critical to enable developments of this nature to proceed.

 There is also an opportunity to enhance the Area's economy by developing new commercial space to maximise opportunities for both businesses and residents.
-Examples of this could include the Area's local authorities, working in partnership with the new CCA, will seek to secure Enterprise Zone status for Phase 2 of Infinity Park, the innovation and technology park, part of the wider Nottingham and Derby Enterprise Zone.
+Examples of this could include the Area's local authorities, working in partnership with the new CCA, seeking to secure Enterprise Zone status for Phase 2 of Infinity Park, the innovation and technology park that is part of the wider Nottingham and Derby Enterprise Zone.
 Similarly, there are opportunities for the new CCA to work with local authorities to explore commercial space in and around the Northern Power Station sites, and in mid Nottinghamshire such as at the Lindhurst, Lowmoor Road, and Penniment Farm developments.